Updated August 5, 2022

 - Fluid loss through voiding (urinating).

 - If a patient is vomiting during their hospital stay, this fluid loss is measured.

-- Diarrhea is another source of fluid loss which is measured.
+- Diarrhea is another source of fluid loss that is measured.

 Understanding how to prevent dehydration during pregnancy is not always easy because of the fluid losses due to vomiting and swelling.